“Find out who you are and do it on purpose.” – Dolly Parton

-First thing to know about me is if you’re around me for very long you’ll discover that I love Dolly Parton.
-Her optimism, creativity and kindness are just of the many reasons I’ve admired her since I was a child.
+First thing you’ll discover about me if you’re around me for very long is I love Dolly Parton.
+Her optimism, creativity, and kindness are just a few of the many reasons I’ve admired her since I was a child.

-What else, well I do have oodles of experience in graphic design, web design and marketing from all sides.
-Since childhood from the the tractor seat, to waiting tables in college, and even selling couches at Ethan Allen Furniture, I enjoyed problem solving, processes and designing systems to make life easier for anyone around me.
-At my first job as a Graphic Designer at an advertising agency I learned newspaper, and billboards and printing presses.
-Then I moved on to Gaylord Opryland Hotels in Nashville, TN as a Graphic Design Coordinator and later moved up to the Gaylord Hotels corporate team learning websites and SEO.
-I did all that while establishing my company on the side, Thrive Creative Group.
+What else—well I do have oodles of experience in graphic design, web design, and marketing from all sides.
+Since childhood in the tractor seat to waiting tables in college, and even selling couches at Ethan Allen Furniture, I enjoyed problem solving, processes, and designing systems to make life easier for anyone around me.
+At my first job as a graphic designer for an advertising agency, I learned newspaper, and billboards, and printing presses.
+Then I moved on to Gaylord Opryland Hotels in Nashville, Tennessee as Graphic Design Coordinator and later moved up to the Gaylord Hotels corporate team learning websites and search engine optimization.
+While doing all that, I established my company Thrive Creative Group on the side.
 I also had two sweet boys along the way who are still sweet but teenagers now.

-In finding my purpose, as Dolly says, I discovered old patterns and habits and how they created pressure, turned into anxiety, to be perfectionistic.
-Where I did not feel enough, not feel at all when drinking, and how I only wanted to people please and stay at the surface level.
-However, these behaviors have long-term unhealthy effects.
-It can lead to panic attacks, burnout, depression, and addiction.
-Good news is through my own personal work and research in recovery, beliefs can change.
-Bad habits, and blindspots can be overcome, anxiety can be reduced, and depression can be alleviated if you’re willing to be honest with yourself and put in the work.
+In finding my purpose as Dolly says, I discovered old patterns and habits and how they created pressure, turning into anxiety to be perfectionistic.
+Nothing ever felt like enough, and I tried not to feel at all by drinking.
+This became an emotional self-fulfilling prophecy where all I was capable of was people pleasing and staying at the surface level.
+Unsurprisingly, these behaviors have long-term unhealthy effects.
+They can lead to panic attacks, burnout, depression, and addiction.
+Good news is through my own personal work and research on recovery, I learned beliefs can change.
+Bad habits and blindspots can be overcome, anxiety can be reduced, and depression can be alleviated if you’re willing to be honest with yourself and put in the work.

-My goal here is to share my personal truths in case it helps others looking for help healing from trauma, addiction and burnout.
-To share how healing centered learning and making a safe space creates self compassion, then leads to confidence, which flows gently into self-acceptance.
-Scarcity thinking ends and abundance thinking begins.
-It makes room to realize you have a choice to heal your inner addicted artist and cultivates a mindset that makes a life truly fulfilling.
-If you’d like to interview Lorilee, be on her podcast, or have her speak to a group in recovery or designers you can reach out here »
+My goal here is to share my personal truths in the hope of helping others who are looking for help healing from trauma, addiction, and burnout.
+How healing-centered learning and making a safe space creates self compassion, then leads to confidence, which flows gently into self-acceptance.
+This marks the end of scarcity thinking and a new beginning of abundance thinking.
+It makes room to realize you have a choice to heal your inner addicted artist, and it cultivates a mindset that makes a life truly fulfilling.
+If you’d like to interview Lorilee, be on her podcast, or have her speak to a group on recovery or graphic design, you can reach out here »

 Wishing you abundant joy and success.
 You are enough!